viamrobotics/docs/docs/registry/create/_index.md

 This interface defines how your model's server responds to API requests.

-To ensure the client interface you create returns the expected results, use the appropriate client interface defined in <file>components/\<resource-name\>/client.cpp</file> or <file>services/\<resource-name\>/client.cpp</file> in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/sdk) as a reference.
+To ensure the client interface you create returns the expected results, use the appropriate client interface defined in <file>components/\<resource-name\>/client.hpp</file> or <file>services/\<resource-name\>/client.hpp</file> in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/sdk) as a reference.

-For example, the `base` component client is defined in the [<file>components/base/client.cpp</file>](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/sdk/components/base/client.cpp) file.
+For example, the `base` component client is defined in the [<file>components/base/client.hpp</file>](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/sdk/components/base/client.hpp) implementation file.

+Depending on your needs, you may also wish to create a corresponding implementation (header) file, `my_modular_resource.hpp`, as well.
+The example code in the following sections demonstrates using both files together.

 See [Valid APIs to implement in your model](#valid-apis-to-implement-in-your-model) for more information.